 vitamin H (archaic), coenzyme R, d-biotin, hexahydro-2-oxo-1H-thienol[3,4-d]-imidazole-4-pentatonoic acid

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

 People who regularly consume a large number of raw egg whites (more than 6 per day) may become biotin-deficient.
 Egg whites contain a protein (avidin) that blocks the absorption of biotin.

-There are no known significant food or drug interactions.
+There are no known food or drug interactions.